 \section{Method}

-PatchDenoiser is a CNN-based, spatial-aware, multi-scale denoising architecture designed to achieve high performance with a reduced number of parameters.
+PatchDenoiser is a CNN-based, spatially aware, multi-scale denoising architecture designed to achieve high performance with fewer parameters.
 Although image denoising is primarily a local operation, global interactions still play an important role in preserving structural consistency.
-Conventional CNN-based models, particularly those trained on patches, often fail to adequately capture such global interactions.
+Conventional CNN-based models, particularly those trained on patches, often fail to capture such global interactions adequately.
 PatchDenoiser addresses this limitation by structurally separating local texture extraction from global feature integration.
 The architecture captures local textures through patch-level processing and subsequently fuses information across scales to model global interactions.

 PatchDenoiser consists of three main modules: the Patch Feature Extractor (PFE), the Patch Fusion Module (PFM), and the Patch Consolidator Module (PCM).
 The PFE extracts noise-free content from image patches at multiple scales.
 The PFM fuses information from lower-scale patches to higher-scale patches in a spatially aware manner, enabling effective cross-scale information flow.
-Finally, the PCM consolidates the fused feature maps and removes patch boundary artifacts to produce the final denoised output.
-Figure \ref{fig1} illustrate the overall PatchDenoiser architecture.
+And, the PCM module consolidates the fused feature maps and removes patch boundary artifacts to produce the final denoised output.
+Figure \ref{fig1} illustrates the overall PatchDenoiser architecture.